deekoder/test/docs/minio-configuration-file.md

 	}
 }
 ```
-Let us walk through each of these sections.

-``version`` : This section tells you about the version of the file.
+``version``  talks about the version of the file.

-``credential`` : This section stores authenctication credentials for your Minio server.
-If you want to provide your own custome access/secret key you will have to modify it and run Minio.
+``credential`` stores authenctication credentials for your Minio server.
+If you want to provide your own custom access/secret key you will have to modify it and run Minio.

 ``region``: We are following S3 specs and hence the region.

-``logger``: We have introduced new notification features in Minio, stay tuned will talk about this in saperate post.
+``logger``: We have introduced new notification feature in Minio, stay tuned will talk about this in saperate post.

 ##### ``config.json.old``
 This file keeps previous config file version details.